 Know the Laws: Washington

-If you are in immediate danger and requested a temporary order, you will go to an ex parte hearing before a judge or commissioner.
-The abuser does not have to be with you or be told you are asking the judge for a temporary order for protection.
+If you are in immediate danger and requested a temporary order, the judge or commissioner will hold an ex parte hearing in person or by telephone.* The abuser does not have to be with you or be told you are asking the judge for a temporary order for protection.

-After the ex parte hearing, return to the clerk's office.
-If you were granted a temporary order, the clerk will file the signed temporary order and make copies.
-Be sure to discuss how many copies you need, since additional copies will be needed for schools, daycare, and your place of employment.
+After the ex parte hearing, if you were granted a temporary order, the clerk will file the signed temporary order and make copies.
+Remember that you may need additional copies for schools, daycare, and your place of employment.

 If you received a temporary order, keep a copy of it with you at all times.

-Whether the judge grants you a temporary order or not, you will be given a court date for a full court hearing of your petition within 14 days.
-This hearing will be in front of a judge at a time shown on the "Notice of Hearing".
-"Notice of the Hearing" is the document that tells the respondent where and when to appear for the full court hearing.
-At this hearing, the abuser and you will both have a chance to explain your sides to the judge.
+Whether the judge grants you a temporary order or not, you may be given a court date for a court hearing on your petition for a final domestic violence restraining order within 14 days (assuming your petition is not dismissed).** This hearing will be in front of a judge at a time shown on the notice of hearing.
+The notice of hearing is the document that tells the respondent where and when to appear for the court hearing.
+At this hearing, the abuser and you will both have a chance to explain your sides to the judge, present evidence and witnesses, etc.

 The clerk will send the law enforcement office a copy of the petition for the order for protection and a copy of the temporary order (if you were granted one) to serve the respondent.
-A Return of Service form and a Law Enforcement Information Sheet will also be included for law enforcement's use.
+A return of service form and a Law Enforcement Information Sheet will also be included for law enforcement's use.
 Any adult 18 or over, other than you, can serve the papers.
 However, people usually want a law enforcement officer to serve the papers, since there could be a dangerous situation.
 The court may order the law enforcement agency where the respondent resides to serve the papers.
-Fees vary with each agency.
-Sometimes, the respondent may be responsible for these fees.
-Be sure to tell the clerk if you are unable to pay the fees.
 Do not attempt to serve the papers to the abuser yourself.

 The order for protection or a reissued temporary order must be filed with the clerk.
 The clerk will make copies for you to take.
 When you leave the court, you should have the following papers:

 You may wish to hire a lawyer to help with your case, especially if the abuser has a lawyer.
-You can also represent yourself.
+You can also represent yourself if you choose to or if you cannot find a lawyer.
+For tips on representing yourself, go to our Preparing your Case page.
 If the abuser shows up with a lawyer, you can ask the judge for a "continuance" (a later court date) so that you have time to find a lawyer.
 Go to WA Finding a Lawyer to find help in your area.